Zero-Knowledge Encryption Cloud Storage: What’s the hype about?

 The privacy of your data is your responsibility at the end of the day.

 It is up to you on how and where you want to store your data.

 After all, zero-knowledge encryption keeps your data like a fortress of privacy.

-Even if you’re slightly a bit hesitant about the prices, don’t be – the cloud storage mentioned above are affordable, and some are free, which makes these storages a choice for no brainer.
+Even if you’re slightly a bit hesitant about the prices, don’t be – the cloud storage mentioned above is affordable, and some are free, which makes this storage a choice for a no-brainer.

 Sync.com is a very affordable zero-knowledge cloud backup for their 100% private end-to-end encryption.